mmeendez8/mmeendez8.github.io/_posts/2021-11-29-cnn-vs-transformers.md

 ![](/assets/posts/2021-11-29-cnn-vs-transformers/attention_rollout.gif)
 {: refdef}
 {:refdef: style="text-align: center;"}
-*Attention rollout simulation obtained from [Samira Abnar's blog](https://samiraabnar.github.io/articles/2020-04/attention_flow)*
+*Attention rollout simulation obtained from [Samira Abnar's blog](https://samiraabnar.github.io/articles/2020-04/attention_flow){:target="_blank"}{:rel="noopener noreferrer"}*
 {: refdef}

 This is super straight-forward and easy to understand but we are missing the influence of residual connections.
 Paper authors handle this in a very elegant way, they realize that the output at layer $$V_{l+1}$$ depends on the previous output and the attention weights: $$V_{l+1} = V_{l} + W_{att}V_l$$, where $$W_{att}$$ is the attention matrix.
 This can also be expressed as $$V_{l+1} = (W_{att} + I)V_l$$.
 Thus, re-normalizing the weights, the raw attention updated by residual connections can be expressed as: $$A = 0.5W_{att} + 0.5I$$.

-Note I have seen other implementations of this method that instead of averaging the attention between the different heads of each layer, use min or max operator since it seems to work better in practice (see [this implementation](https://github.com/jacobgil/vit-explain))
+Note I have seen other implementations of this method that instead of averaging the attention between the different heads of each layer, use min or max operator since it seems to work better in practice (see [this implementation](https://github.com/jacobgil/vit-explain){:target="_blank"}{:rel="noopener noreferrer"})

 ### Code

-First of all we need to setup our ViT model, unfortunately at the moment of writing this post we cannot use Torchvision's ViT because it is not included in latest version `0.11.1` (it has been recently added see [this PR](https://github.com/pytorch/vision/pull/4594)).
+First of all we need to setup our ViT model, unfortunately at the moment of writing this post we cannot use Torchvision's ViT because it is not included in latest version `0.11.1` (it has been recently added see [this PR](https://github.com/pytorch/vision/pull/4594){:target="_blank"}{:rel="noopener noreferrer"}).
 For this reason, we cannot use the new feature extractor and we need to find another implementation.
 I will use Hugging Face library because it is simple and allows me get all attention matrices directly.

 ```python
 from transformers import ViTForImageClassification